aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 The namespace returned by the `CreateParms` method has a built-in method `∆List` which is niladic and will return a matrix with two columns, the parameter name in the first column and the default value in the second column.

-Note that a value of `¯1` means that there is not really a default available but a reasonable value will be determined at a later stage, usually depending on the context.
+Note that a value of `¯1` means that there is not really a default available, but a reasonable value will be determined at a later stage, usually depending on the context.

 ### `CreateHelpParms`

 This niladic function returns a namespace with parameters with default values.
-Internally it calls `CreateParms` and then adds some parameters that are needed by the [`Help`](#) and [`Reference`](#ref_method) methods.
+Internally it calls `CreateParms` and then adds some parameters that are required by the [`Help`](#) and [`Reference`](#ref_method) methods.

 ### `Execute`